Shruti1515/Groupon.com__project/README.md

 Made next page with product names and rating and prices as well

-- completed first page with half reamining footer
+completed first page with half reamining footer
+First page is complete

+add sell on groupon page